-The Samsung Galaxy S20 lineup is fully 5G — here’s how much every model costs and how to pre-order them
+The Samsung Galaxy S20 lineup is fully 5G — here’s how much every model costs and where to buy

 - Antonio Villas-Boas/Business Insider

-Now, here comes the waiting part.
-Samsung will not be starting the pre-order process for its Galaxy S20 phones until February 21 at 12:01 a.m.
-ET.
+Samsung had officially started the pre-order process for its Galaxy S20 phones on February 21 at 12:01 a.m.
+ET, with only some specific units going out of stock at the time of writing.
 Any pre-orders made will include a $100, $150, or $200 Samsung credit based on whether you purchased a Galaxy S20, Galaxy S20+, or Galaxy S20 Ultra, respectively.

-After that, pre-orders will not be delivered until March 6 when the phones hit store shelves.
-That will include major brick-and-mortar retailers like Best Buy, carrier stores, and of course online stores such as Amazon.
+After this, pre-orders will not be delivered until March 6 when the phones hit store shelves.
+That includes major brick-and-mortar retailers like Best Buy, carrier stores, and of course online stores such as Amazon.

-That’s quite a bit of lead time between a phone’s announcement and when it will be available to the general public, but that will perhaps be useful for Samsung to iron out any kinks in software between now and launch day, especially following the Galaxy Fold debacle of last year.
+This is quite a bit of lead time between a phone’s announcement and when it will be available to the general public, but that will perhaps be useful for Samsung to iron out any kinks in software between now and launch day, especially following the Galaxy Fold debacle of last year.
 Luckily, this isn’t Samsung’s first rodeo when it comes to flagship phones, so you should feel confident pre-ordering this one should you be a Samsung fan.